 There’s a ton to do and see in Aruba but we’re going to list our favorite Aruba honeymoon activities.

 1. Rent a Jeep

 Having the freedom to explore the island at your pace is a must.
-We loved driving our rental car in Aruba to find a beach all to ourselves.
+We loved driving our rental car in Aruba, trying to find a beach all to ourselves.
 Normally, we don’t recommend a jeep as a rental car because they generally aren’t needed and expensive, but in Aruba, you should really get a Jeep.
 There are several dirt roads in Aruba that require a 4×4 to access.
-Places like the natural pool Aruba you wouldn’t get to visit without having a jeep, and it’s totally worth the bumpy road.
+Places like the natural pool in Aruba wouldn’t be accessible without having a jeep, and it’s totally worth the bumpy ride.

 Renting a Jeep in Aruba does cost more than a regular car and if you don’t want to spend the extra money you can rent a cheaper car, but just realize there will be some roads you probably won’t be able to make it down.
 Check prices on Skyscanner here.